yakirac/foodie/README.txt

 Description

 Foodie allows uploading pictures of favorite meals, commenting and favoriting.
-Playing around with Backbone, Marionette and Parse in this project.
+Experimenting with Backbone, Marionette and Parse in this project.

 Integrations